introduction | research | team | publications | software | news & commentary | contact

 Cancer follows clonal, Darwinian evolution.
 As genetic alterations accumulate, fitter clones dominate, ultimately leading to macroscopic disease.
 The evolutionary behavior of cancer progression can be described through linear or branched models of growth.
 In linear evolution, genetic lesions of the dominant clone from an earlier phase are present in later phases.
 In contrast, dominant clones in branched evolution share only partial genetic alterations in different phases.
 Selective pressures can spur tumor evolution and change the mode of its progression from linear to branched; this may lead to more aggressive and treatment-refractory disease.
 It is, therefore, imperative to capture the extent of genomic diversity in the sub-population structure.

 Our previous work has strongly suggested that limiting the knowledge of tumor genetics to the dominant clone may be uninformative for an accurate prediction of outcome and optimal therapeutic decision.
 In fact, we have demonstrated that subclonal genetic lesions contain markers of prognosis and predict response to therapy.
-To investigate the dynamics of tumor heterogeneity, we will take advantage of new mathematical advances in complex data analysis for capturing global structural properties of high dimensional genomic datasets.
-Moreover, we will work on novel algorithms based on spaces of phylogenetic trees whose mathematical underlying admit a class of statistical inference procedures and provide a rigorous framework for classifying evolutionary behaviors.
+To investigate the dynamics of tumor heterogeneity, we take advantage of new mathematical advances in complex data analysis for capturing global structural properties of high dimensional genomic datasets.
+Moreover, we work on novel algorithms based on spaces of phylogenetic trees whose mathematical underlying admit a class of statistical inference procedures and provide a rigorous framework for classifying evolutionary behaviors.

 As a National Cancer Institute-designated Comprehensive Cancer Center, Rutgers Cancer Institute of New Jersey provides an excellent environment for transformation of basic science discoveries into clinical practice, driving prevention, detection, treatment, and care of patients.